guillaume-hoareau/ELK-CPACF/part3.md

 ### 4. Now on the top right bar, click on Save as follow:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.27%20(2).png)

-### 5. Save as "icastats" your first elasticsearch result.
+### 5. Save your first search as "icastats".
 This will be used as dashboard basements to build visualization later.
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.40%20(2).png)

 ## Creating your first visualization
+A Kibana dashboard displays a collection of visualizations and searches.
+You can arrange, resize, and edit the dashboard content and then save the dashboard so you can share it.

 ### 1. Click on Visualize in the side navigation.
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.40%20(2).png)